Best European defense stocks to invest in 2026

 • Leonardo DRS (MI:LDO)

-Leonardo DRS is a premier US-based defense contractor specializing in advanced military technology solutions, sensor systems, and electronic warfare capabilities for the US Department of Defense and allied nations worldwide.
-Founded in 1969 and headquartered in Arlington, Virginia, the company operates as a subsidiary of Italian aerospace and defense giant Leonardo S.p.A., combining global expertise with specialized US defense market knowledge.
-This strategic positioning enables Leonardo DRS to leverage global defense technology leadership while maintaining focused access to critical US defense programs and allied security partnerships worldwide.
+Leonardo DRS is a leading American defense contractor specializing in advanced sensor systems and electronic warfare capabilities for military applications worldwide.
+Founded in 1969 in Arlington, Virginia, the company operates as a subsidiary of Leonardo S.p.A., combining Italian and American defense expertise.
+This strategic positioning enables Leonardo DRS to leverage global defense technology leadership while maintaining focused access to critical U.S. defense programs.

-The company`s core business revolves around mission-critical defense technologies including advanced sensor systems, electronic warfare solutions, intelligence and surveillance systems, and power and propulsion technologies for military platforms.
-Leonardo DRS specializes in infrared imaging systems, naval combat systems, ground vehicle electronics, and next-generation military communication technologies that enhance battlefield awareness and operational effectiveness.
-With rising global defense expenditure and increasing demand for sophisticated military technologies, Leonardo DRS is strategically positioned to capitalize on US defense modernization programs and the growing need for advanced sensor and electronic warfare capabilities in response to evolving threats from near-peer adversaries and asymmetric warfare challenges.
+The company delivers mission-critical defense technologies including infrared imaging systems, naval combat systems, and ground vehicle electronics for military platforms.
+Leonardo DRS specializes in sensor integration, electronic warfare solutions, and military communication technologies that enhance battlefield awareness and operational effectiveness.
+With rising global defense expenditure and increasing demand for sophisticated military technologies, the company is positioned to capitalize on modernization programs.

 Leonardo DRS financial statements